 I’m Ivy, a PhD candidate in social psychology at Cornell University, working in Dr. Laura Niemi’s Applied Moral Psychology Lab.

-My research examines how people form social and moral inferences about nonhumans — from animals to organizations — and how these inferences shape consumption attitudes and policy preferences.
+My research examines how people form social and moral inferences about nonhumans — both biological and artificial — and how these inferences shape consumption attitudes and policy preferences.

 I have a particular interest in animal ethics and food systems.